Build It And They Will Not Come: Finding Users For Your SaaS

 Do Not Confuse Other Builders With Your Market

-Builder communities are useful, but they can distort your sense of demand.
+Builder communities can distort your sense of demand.

 That does not always mean they are your buyers.